 The next step is announcing the opening program and/or position and finding potential candidates.
 If you’re already running an influencer, volunteer or staffed front-line program, we suggest asking your high-impact, top-performing influencers first since they’ve already been exposed to your destination marketing organization, its culture and objectives.
 After selecting your preferred destination ambassadors, the on-boarding process begins.
 This involves sharing your:

-After getting your tourism ambassador certification program up and running, the next step is measuring its success by revisiting your KPIs and comparing them with real-time performance.
+After getting your tourism ambassador certificate program up and running, the next step is measuring its success by revisiting your KPIs and comparing them with real-time performance.

 Watch indicators such as: